SamidyFR/Game-Decompilations/README.md

 Below is a list of game de-compilations I could gather.
 Created by [Samidy](https://samidy.com/).

-HUGE thanks to [Awesome-Game-Decomp](https://github.com/CharlotteCross1998/awesome-game-decompilations), [RetroReversing](https://www.retroreversing.com/source-code/decompiled-retail-console-games) and slightly [decomp.dev](https://decomp.dev/) for all the resources in this guide.
-This is basically just both into one.
-Proportionally smaller thanks to [Severe](https://linktr.ee/svrbrndmg) for helping with the site.
+Thanks to everyone who helped, Listed [Here!](https://github.com/SamidyFR/Game-Decompilations/blob/main/CREDITS.md)

+### **NOTES:**

+- Some decomps are still unfinished and they need to be checked before downloading.
-The list is a Work in Progress (WIP).
+- The list is a Work in Progress (WIP).
 Still a bunch missing.
-If you want to help by fixing spelling mistakes, duplicates or just add more game decomps, Read The [Contributing Guide!](https://github.com/SamidyFR/Game-Decompilations/blob/main/CONTRIBUTING.md)
+If you want to help by fixing spelling mistakes, duplicates or just add more game decomps, read the [Contributing Guide!](https://github.com/SamidyFR/Game-Decompilations/blob/main/CONTRIBUTING.md)

-Some decomps are still unfinished and they need to be checked before downloading.
-## **TIP: Use Ctrl+F To search for a Game decomp!
+- **TIP: Use Ctrl+F To search for a Game decomp!
 This is listed in alphabetical order but the list is LONG, Which is why we recommend Ctrl+F**
-Some decomps are still unfinished and they need to be checked before downloading.

 Last Updated: August 15, 2025